sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 the solution and can apply it in the future.
 This cycle of shifting between roles helps the developer learn effectively, while still allowing them to maintain ownership of their progress.

-Here’s a revised version of **Example 2: Supporting a Colleague in Crisis**, with a focus on how the helper moves between roles and emphasizes encouragement and empathy:

 ### Example 2: Supporting a Colleague in Crisis

 A colleague is feeling overwhelmed by their workload and turns to a peer for support.
 The helper begins by adopting the **Rubber Duck** role, simply